DubeySandeep/pending-review-notification/README.md

 ## Known issue

-The `secret.GITHUB_TOKEN` avialable in build container doesn't have permission to create discussion.
+The `secret.GITHUB_TOKEN` avialable in build container doesn't have permission to create discussion in team.

 ## License